Floods in the United States (2000–present): March 2019 Nebraska floods

 64 of 93 counties in Nebraska declared a state of emergency and at least three people died.
 14 bridges needed replacing or major work.

-Decade of the 2020s
+2020s

 2020 Southeast Alaska floods

 According to National Weather Service in Juneau, December 1, 2020, was a recording-breaking day.
 A single-day rainfall caused flooding and landslides in the region.
 Around 2,000 people lived in the area.
-Four houses were destroyed, and 2 people died.
+Four houses were destroyed, and two people died.
 The U.S. Coast Guard sent a helicopter and boat to the location for avoiding further damages.
 Damage amounted to nearly $30 million from the storm.

 March 2021 Nashville floods

 In Nashville, heavy rainfall caused a flash-flood, killing 6 men in their sixties and seventies and 1 woman in her forties.
 It was reported that most of the fatalities occurred while the victims were in their cars.

 March 2021 Hawaii floods

 In March 2021, a cut off upper-level low brought torrential rainfall to Hawaii, triggering severe flooding across the islands of Oahu, Maui, and Kauai.